Big Interview: How far has solo adventure tour operator WeRoad come in a year?

 Q: What do you think is one of the best USPs WeRoad has that sets you apart from other operators?

-A: I think the community.
-Our WeRoad’s WeCoordi app, which is the community of coordinators which is a very important part of a much bigger community, which is the community of the travellers, of the WeRoaders.
-So in the same way we built for this app for the coordinators to interact, to engage and to be in touch with each other, we are going to develop our own app for the consumer.
+We have the WeCoordi app for coordinators and in the same way we built this app for the coordinators to interact, to engage and to be in touch with each other, we are going to develop an app for tconsumers.

-Q: WeRoad has unveiled new segments – how much work has gone into these recently to create the new offering for travellers?
+Q: WeRoad unveiled new segments – how much work has gone into these recently to create the new offering for travellers?

 Q: How were the new segments born?

-The most important thing for us is the satisfaction score and this was even higher than the normal ones
+The most important thing for us is the customer satisfaction score and this was even higher than the normal ones

 Q: What happened to the six itineraries that didn’t depart?